spacecloud-io/space-cloud/README.md

 In a nutshell, Space Cloud provides you with all of the following **without having to write a single line of backend code**:

 - Ready to use functionalities like User Management, Realtime CRUD and File Storage.
-- Baked in security.
+- Baked-in security.
-- Freedom from vendor lock ins.
+- Freedom from vendor lock-ins.
 - Flexibility to work with the tech stack of your choice.

 ## How it works

 Space Cloud is meant to replace any backend php, nodejs, java code you may write to create your endpoints.
-Instead it _exposes your database over an external API_ which can be consumed directly from the frontend.
+Instead, it _exposes your database over an external API_ that can be consumed directly from the frontend.
 In other words, it **allows clients to fire database queries directly**.

 However, it's important to note that **the client does not send database (SQL) queries** to Space Cloud.
-Instead it sends an object describing the query to be executed.
+Instead, it sends an object describing the query to be executed.
 This object is first **validated** by Space Cloud (using security rules).
 Once the client is authorized to make the request, **a database query is dynamically generated and executed**.
-The results are send directly to the concerned client.
+The results are sent directly to the concerned client.

 We understand that not every app can be built using only CRUD operations.
 Sometimes it's necessary to write business logic.
 For such cases, Space Cloud offers you APIs to write `functions` (which runs as microservices alongside Space Cloud).
-These `functions` can be invoked from the frontend or by other `function`.
+These `functions` can be invoked from the frontend or by other `functions`.
 In this scenario, Space Cloud acts merely as an api gateway between your `functions` and the client.

 <div style="text-align: center">
 <img src="https://spaceuptech.com/icons/space-cloud-detailed.png"  style="max-width: 80%" alt="Detailed Space Cloud architecture" />